 Who am I?

-I’ve been a teacher of Drama and English for many years.
+I’m a retired teacher of Drama and English.
 Other than an enduring love affair with my Armenian-born wife Lilit, my passions include books, Australian football, the Adelaide Crows, Australian cricket, theatre, movies and wine.
 I have an adult son, Jordan.
 I live with Lilit in the Adelaide Hills, where we run a stall at the Adelaide Hills Farmers Market.
-See the Market blog page, where I have posted a selection of my blogs about sustainable food production, shopping for food and market-related issues.
+These days I am retired from teaching, but not writing.

 Duty of Care